IHE/ITI.SeR/SeR.md

 ###### 3.79.4.1.2.1 Query Types and Request Attribute Assignments

 Currently, there is only one standard query type: "Retrieve Document Set Authorization Decision".
-Additional query types MAY be defined on vendor, community, regulatory domain, or national level.
+Additional query types may be defined on vendor, community, regulatory domain, or national level.

 ###### 3.79.4.1.2.1.1 Retrieve Document Set Authorization Decision Request Attributes